 Let’s say you have a large building on one side of your campus or district that requires eight 10G fiber connections, and you need to connect all of them to a switch in the central office several kilometers away:

 You could run 8 pairs of fiber all the way across your campus or district…

 …but this would be an extremely expensive proposition, and multiplies your risk of fiber breakage.

 A more cost-effective, reliable alternative would be to install a WDM mux/demux at each location, as shown below:

 The mux/demux installed at each location multiplexes (muxes) each of the 8 signals together, sends it across one common pair of fibers and demultiplexes (demuxes) the signal at the other end.

 - Coarse Wave Division Multiplexing (CWDM).
 The CWDM wavelength set consists of a series of 18 wavelengths spaced 20nm apart, from 1270nm to 1610nm.

 - Dense Wave Division Multiplexing (DWDM).
 As its name would suggest, DWDM technology packs many more wavelengths in a much narrower band of the spectrum than CWDM, as shown below:

 Because the wavelengths are so close together (fractions of a nanometer apart), their spacing is more commonly given in frequencies (usually 50GHz or 100GHz).
 Each frequency is assigned a “channel” number, as shown in the table below for 100GHz spacing:

 Want to learn more about WDM?
-Stay tuned to our blog for part 2 later this week, in which we discuss how to begin deciding between CWDM and DWDM, as well as addressing some common misconceptions about WDM technology in general.
+Check out WDM Part 2, in which we discuss how to begin deciding between CWDM and DWDM, as well as addressing some common misconceptions about WDM technology in general.